Florida Keys & Key West Weddings & Honeymoons

 Why do so many couples choose to get married in the Florida Keys?
 One of the best reasons is that the Keys are very easygoing and informal — so that much of the stress of typical wedding planning simply doesn't happen.

 The Keys have excellent professional wedding planners who offer diverse packages, and can make the brides' choices easy while behaving in a laid-back yet professional manner.

-Sites for meaningful photos abound: at the water's edge with a famed Keys sunset as the backdrop, at a historic Civil War-era fort, at the Southernmost Point that marks the southernmost spot of land in the continental United States, on the tiny island of Pigeon Key lying beneath the Old Seven Mile Bridge, on a private cruise aboard the restored African Queen vessel used in the film of the same name, at the wheel of a historic tall ship, and much more.
+Sites for meaningful photos abound: at the water's edge with a famed Keys sunset as the backdrop, at a historic Civil War-era fort, at the Southernmost Point that marks the southernmost spot of land in the continental United States, on a private cruise aboard the restored African Queen vessel used in the film of the same name, at the wheel of a historic tall ship, and much more.
 Offshore islands accessible only by boat exude an exotic ambience and the choice of onsite private homes or luxury hotels.

 Unique, Florida Keys Wedding Themes

 The iconic original vessel from John Huston's classic 1951 film "The African Queen," starring Humphrey Bogart and Katharine Hepburn, set sail on Florida Keys waters again in 2012.